DGTV11/LLM_Agent/README.md

 - AI assistance was used during the compression of the default system prompt

 ## TODO
-- [ ] Finish up auto install script, get better tts solution
+- Finish up auto install script, get better tts solution
-- [ ] Add File Storage
-- [ ] Allow it to use function-calling to interact with its greater environment, search the web, and perform other actions
+- Allow it to use function-calling to interact with its greater environment, search the web, and perform other actions
-- [ ] Allow LLM_Agent to use end-to-end speech-to-speech (we need faster SLMS!)
+- Allow LLM_Agent to use end-to-end speech-to-speech (we need faster SLMS!)
-- [ ] Allow LLM_Agent to speak to multiple users (group chat/conversation)
+- Allow LLM_Agent to speak to multiple users (group chat/conversation)

 ## References
 - Packer, Charles, et al. ‘MemGPT: Towards LLMs as Operating Systems’. arXiv [Cs.AI], 2024, http://arxiv.org/abs/2310.08560. arXiv.